ineffably/visilog/README.md

 - Use `minLevel: 3` to only capture errors

 **Need help?**
-- Copy your log files and paste them into your LLM conversation
+- Tell your LLM to read the log files directly from `./logs/`
 - Include your configuration for better assistance

 ## License